davinfortune/AgileSoftwarePractice/README.md

 -Test scenarios - Test design should consider the three runtime scenario: normal, exceptional (if relevant) and error (if applicable).\
 -Test case isolation.\
 -Target object state - Some methods modify the target object's state.
 The tests should prove this behaviour, in addition to ensuring the method response value is correct.\
+\
--This lab demonstrates the test-driven development (TDD) methodology for one method specification.
+This lab demonstrates the test-driven development (TDD) methodology for one method specification.